Jorge Cruz earned a doctorate in Plant Physiology and studied the effect of environmental conditions on carbon metabolism in wheat and rice.

 Why Plants Won't Save Us From Global Warming

 Even though the vegetation sequestration of carbon dioxide has, throughout Earth's history, contributed to slowing down the rise of greenhouse gases, current man-made carbon emissions significantly outweigh the capacity of flora to absorb CO2.
-Human activities, in particular those related to the burning of fossil fuels, cement production, and land use will need to be re-evaluated.
+Human activities—those related to the burning of fossil fuels, cement production, and land use, in particular—will need to be re-evaluated.
 In short, replacing trees without decreasing human consumption will not have a significant enough effect on carbon levels for civilization to avoid future hardships.

 How Trees and Plants Affect the Atmosphere and Life

-Through photosynthesis, Carbon dioxide gives rise to the ingredients for the genesis of all biomass on earth.
-With the aid of an enzyme called Ribulose Biphosphate Carboxylase-Oxygenase, or Rubisco, plants assimilate inorganic carbon dioxide and transform it into organic molecules essential for life.
-Rubisco is the most abundant protein on the planet.
+Through photosynthesis, carbon dioxide gives rise to the ingredients for the genesis of all biomass on earth.
+With the aid of an enzyme called ribulose biphosphate carboxylase-oxygenase, known colloquially as RuBisCo, plants assimilate inorganic carbon dioxide and transform it into organic molecules essential for life.
+RuBisCo is the most abundant protein on the planet.
 It has been almost unchanged since it first evolved with cyanobacteria from methane-generating microorganisms around 2.5 billion years ago.
-At this point, the world was oxygen depleted.
+At this point, the world was oxygen-depleted.

 Short-term experiments have shown that when some plants are exposed to a higher concentration of CO2, their overall biomass increases.
 Well, there goes the myth that an increasing concentration of CO2 in the atmosphere will spur crop's yield and vegetation mass, which in turn will mitigate the effects of global warming.
 When these plants die, their increased mass decomposes, creating even more greenhouse gases.